This is a relief on the throne of Sesostris I (aka Senusret, Senwosret), second king of the 12th Dyn. (about 1956-1911/10 BC),

 "Seth was also portrayed in a balanced, complementary role to Horus, so that the pair represented a bipolar, balanced embodiment of kingship.
 Therefore, on the side of the throne, Horus and Seth, symmetrical and equal, tie the papyrus and lotus around the sema-sign."

-I have learned more about this image.
-Mary Ann Sullivan of Bluffton University explains:
+Mary Ann Sullivan of Bluffton University further explains:

 "This statue of Sesostris I (or Senusret) is one of ten almost identical sculptures found in his funerary temple.
 The sculptures are totally traditional royal portraits.
 The pose is conventional with the right hand holding the folded cloth and the left on the knee.
 The idealized Sesostris wears the simple kilt, the nemes with the uraeus, and the ceremonial beard.
 Sides of the thrones are decorated with images representing the union of Upper and Lower Egypt, sometimes the androgynous Nile gods (See also the reliefs at Abu Simbel) and sometimes, as below, depictions of Horus and Seth forming the hieroglyph for union, with the lotus and papyrus representing the south and the north."